BabDev/Transifex-API/docs/overview.md

 ### Basic Use

 The primary interface for interacting with the Transifex package is the [Transifex](classes/Transifex.md) class.
-This class serves as a factory object of sorts and allows developers to manage the options used by the API objects and HTTP connector as well as retrieve instances of the API objects.
-To create a `Transifex` object, you only need to instantiate it with the appropriate dependencies ([PSR-17 factories](https://www.php-fig.org/psr/psr-17/) and a [PSR-18 HTTP client](https://www.php-fig.org/psr/psr-18/)).
+This class serves as the API factory and allows developers to manage the options used by the API objects and HTTP connector as well as retrieve instances of the API objects.
+To create a `Transifex` object, you only need to instantiate it with the appropriate dependencies.

 ```php
 use BabDev\Transifex\Transifex;